New Residence and Dining Halls

 USF has broken ground on a 150-unit contemporary Mediterranean-style residence hall that will feature common rooms, art spaces, and a contemplative courtyard.
 The university is also doubling the capacity of Lone Mountain’s nearby Wolf and Kettle Cafe, transforming it into a full-fledged dining hall with windows overlooking the San Francisco Bay.

-Construction is expected to be complete in August 2020.
+Construction is expected to be complete in December 2020, and, in August 2021, the first students will move in.

 The new residence hall — two buildings connected by an elevated walkway — is being built where the ROTC Underhill Building and tennis courts were.
 It will house 600 students in units with shared living rooms, kitchens, and bathrooms.
 There will be four interior courtyards, as well as common spaces that can be used as game rooms, music rooms, lounges, and laundry rooms.
 The courtyards will have themes: a contemplative space, an art space, an 'active/play’ space, and a green space.